skeeto/w64devkit/README.md

 * [Intel Software Developer Manuals][doc-intel] (PDF), for referencing x86
   instructions, when either studying compiler output with `objdump`, or writing assembly with `nasm` or `as`.

+## Cppcheck tips

+Use `--library=windows` for programs calling the Win32 API directly, which adds additional checks.
+In general, the following configuration is a good default for programs developed using w64devkit:

+    $ cppcheck --quiet -j$(nproc) --library=windows \
+               --suppress=uninitvar --enable=portability,performance .

+A "strict" check that is more thorough, but more false positives:

+    $ cppcheck --quiet -j$(nproc) --library=windows \
+          --enable=portability,performance,style \
+          --suppress=uninitvar --suppress=unusedStructMember \
+          --suppress=constVariable --suppress=shadowVariable \
+          --suppress=variableScope --suppress=constParameter \
+          --suppress=shadowArgument --suppress=knownConditionTrueFalse .

 ## Notes